geeknik/my-awesome-stars/topics.md

 ## analytics

+- [briefercloud/briefer](https://github.com/briefercloud/briefer) - Dashboards and notebooks in a single place.
+Create powerful and flexible dashboards using code, or build beautiful Notion-like notebooks and share them with your team.
 - [lmnr-ai/lmnr](https://github.com/lmnr-ai/lmnr) - Laminar - Open-source DataDog + PostHog for AI agents / RAG apps.
 Fast, reliable and insightful.
 Written in Rust 🦀.
 YC S24.
 - [facundoolano/ngtop](https://github.com/facundoolano/ngtop) - Request analytics from the nginx access logs
 - [MarcSkovMadsen/awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be